CiscoDevNet/virlutils/README.md

     ```sh
     export CML_CONSOLE_COMMAND="myssh {user}@{host} {console}"
     ```

-- `CML2_PLUS` - If set in the config or in the environment then virlutils will assume the server is a CML 2+ server and not try and automatically guess its version.
-If omitted, then virutils will attempt to automatically determine the CML/VIRL server version

-    Example:

-    ```sh
-    export CML2_PLUS="yes"
-    ```

 - `CML_PLUGIN_PATH` - A delimiter-separated list of directories in which to find cmlutils plugins.
 See the [plugin documentation](examples/plugins/README.md) for more details.
 By default, the `plugins` directory in the current `.virl` directory will be searched.